Education Programs

 Our education sessions are designed to empower owners, government officials, and practitioners with proven best practices for planning, procuring, delivering, and managing collaborative delivery projects in the water and wastewater sector.
 Taught by some of the nation’s leading water design-build and CMAR experts, our industry-aligned experiential workshops blend essential knowledge with practical application to ensure that attendees leave prepared to collaborate successfully, lead change, and achieve successful project outcomes.

-Two Tracks:
+Three Tracks:

 1. Fundamentals of Collaborative Delivery